Prep 5 Curriculum Brief

 History

-This term Prep 5 will be learning about the Benin Kingdom.
+Prep 5 will then be learning about the Benin Kingdom.
 They will learn about where the ancient Kingdom of Benin was located and how it came to thrive, what the people there believed in and how they showed this in their artwork.
 They will also explore western attitudes towards African civilisations, comparing the achievements, oral tales and artefacts of ancient Benin to those in Europe at the same time.
 The children will also learn about the story of Eweka and finally discover how European invaders threatened the civilisation of ancient Benin.

 French